Rental Permits & Housing

 - 30 consecutive days or greater: A dwelling unit rented to a tenant for a term of 30 consecutive days or greater is considered a long-term (regular) rental.
 A valid Rental Permit is required in order to operate.
 Any existing dwelling unit is eligible for application to become a long-term rental.

 You can search for a rental certificate and floor plan on BS&A Online.

 Contact us if a residential rental property is not listed or if you trouble finding it.

 - The Property Maintenance Code protects the health, safety and general welfare of the residents of Oxford, and applies to all buildings and properties in Oxford.

-- If you have a property maintenance violation and are unable to resolve them with your agent, use the Citizen Support Center to make a request for an inspector to visit the property.
+- If you have a property maintenance violation and are unable to resolve them with your agent, use the Property and Building Code Upkeep form to make a request for an inspector to visit the property.

 Rental Permits and Applications